MerlinofMines/EasyCommands/docs/EasyCommands/commands.md

   Print "Waiting for a request to come inside..."
 ```
 ### Breaking While/Until/When Command
 You can break out of a While/Until/When Conditional Command using the ```break``` keywords.
-This will immediately halt execution of the for each and proceed to the next command after the conditional command.
+This will immediately halt execution of the While/Until/When and proceed to the next command after the conditional command.

 ```
 set myList to []